-KPI 9.1

-"The service provider ensures that people with a disability, placed in open or supported employment receive wages according to the relevant award, order or industrial agreement (if any) (consistent with legislation).
-A wage must not have been reduced, or be reduced, because of award exemptions or incapacity to pay or similar reasons and, if a person is unable to work at full productive capacity due to disability, the service provider is to ensure that pro-rata wages based on an award, order or industrial agreement is paid.
-This pro-rata wage must be determined through a transparent assessment tool process, such as the Supported Wage System (SWS), or tools that comply with the criteria referred to in the Guide for Good Wage Determination including:
+9.1 The service provider ensures that people with a disability, placed in open or supported employment, receive wages according to the relevant award, order or industrial agreement (if any) consistent with legislation.
+A wage must not have been reduced, or be reduced, because of award exceptions or incapacity to pay or similar reasons and if a person is unable to work at full productive capacity due to a disability.
+The service provider is to ensure that a pro-rata wage must be determined through a transparent assessment tool or process, such as Supported Wage System (SWS), or tools that comply with the criteria referred to in the Guide to Good Practice Wage Determination including: